 Moons and Jules is a Copenhagen based company who believes lingerie should adjust to your body.
 Not the other way around.
 Their bras accentuate your natural curves while promising comfort all day long.

 The brand’s embrace of diversity in its model choice and design of undergarments is also noteworthy.

 Designed to make you feel comfortable in your own skin, these bras offer wire-free support to women of all sizes.

-Their underwear are seamless, chafe-free, and functional.
+Their underwear is seamless, chafe-free, and functional.

-They’re soft, cute, super supportive and most of all comfortable!
+They’re soft, cute, super supportive, and most of all comfortable!